 How do I get my license back after a DUI in Illinois?

 Restoring your driver’s license depends on whether you are dealing with a suspension or a full revocation.
-When your license is suspended, you could be eligible for a Monitoring Device Driving Permit or full reinstatement once the suspension period is over.
+If your license is suspended, you might qualify for a Monitoring Device Driving Permit or be able to fully reinstate your license after the suspension ends.
 If your license is revoked, you’ll need to complete a formal reinstatement process that requires an alcohol and drug evaluation and may involve a Secretary of State hearing.

 Why Choose Combs Waterkotte for DUI Defense in Fairfield, IL